iron-fish/website/docs/onboarding/configuration.md

 The file structure is composed of the following:
 ```
 [Iron Fish Node]
-├── accounts.json
+├── accounts
+...└── default
 ├── config.json
 ├── internal.json
 └── databases
-    └── default
+...└── default
 ```

 Configuration files can be edited by the commands described [here](cli.md#config).
 Accounts can be edited by the commands described [here](cli.md#account--wallet)

 You can change the working directory by passing the flag `--datadir` when running a command.
 Doing so will require you to sync the node again with the network.